-- Channels: The channels you are using to reach prospective clients, like online marketing and advertising, direct mail, and email.
+- Channels: The channels you use to reach prospective clients include online marketing and advertising, direct mail, and email.

 - Client segments: The markets and niches you will serve.
 For example, choose a specific community and/or type of real estate client (buyers, renters, sellers) you’ll focus on.

 - Cost structure: Your projected expenses for operating your business, such as dues, continuing education and license renewal fees, marketing, taxes, and travel.

 - Revenue streams: The deals you close, referral income, and broker price opinions you prepare for lenders.

 Download our business model canvas template to help you start creating your plan.

 If you prefer to write a complete business plan, check out How to Write a Real Estate Business Plan: Elements, Examples & Free Template (+ Goal Calculator).
 Use it as a guide when preparing your business model canvas.

 2. Invest in a Quality Client Relationship Manager (CRM)